Bruno Ceccobelli: Life

 Still in 2015, a collective exhibition in Sant'Etien was organised by the VOLUME!
 Foundation, at the Museum of Modern Art: "Arte Contemporanea".
 In 2016, the exhibition "Icons", curated by Cicno G. G. Edizioni, was a solo exhibition at the Academy of Saint Petersburg in Russia, with works dedicated to the Byzantine classical tradition; and always in 2016 in Ravenna, at the National Museum and at the Basilica of Sant'Apollinare in Classe: "Ceccobelli and the icons of the Classense Collection".

 "Con sorti Belli" is another personal exhibition, presented in Rome at the Augusto Consorti Gallery.

 In 2017, the exhibitions are: "Autoritratti da dentro" – La ceramica prende forma, in lustre ceramics curated by Marco Tonelli, at the Palazzo Podestarile in Montelupo Fiorentino; and the exhibition "Undisclosed stories", curated by Davide Sarchioni and Maria Concetta Monaci, in Capalbio, at the Palazzo Collacchioni.

-In 2018, he took part in the collective "Challenging Beauty - Insights in Italian Contemporary Art", curated by Lorand Hegyi, in the Parkview Museum in Singapore; "Painting after post-modernism" curated by Barbara Rose, in the fabulous Royal Palace of Caserta; "La Scuola di San Lorenzo.
-Una Factory romana", at the Museo Carisj, in Jesi; and "Al passo con la Costituzione", at the Central State Archive, in Rome; while among the personal exhibitions we enumerate the great site-specific installation "T'odi" curated by D. Lancioni, at the "Sala delle Pietre" in Todi and at the same time "Primo segno – Recente sogno", at the Bibo's Place Gallery, in Todi.
+In 2018, he took part in the collective "Challenging Beauty - Insights in Italian Contemporary Art", curated by Lorand Hegyi, in the Parkview Museum in Singapore; "Painting after post-modernism" curated by Barbara Rose, in the Royal Palace of Caserta; "La Scuola di San Lorenzo.
+Una Factory romana", at the Museo Carisj, in Jesi; and "Al passo con la Costituzione", at the Central State Archive, in Rome; while among the personal exhibitions we enumerate the site-specific installation "T'odi" curated by D. Lancioni, at the "Sala delle Pietre" in Todi and at the same time "Primo segno – Recente sogno", at the Bibo's Place Gallery, in Todi.

 In 2019, his works were shown at the following group exhibitions: "Collezione Farnesina", India Art Fair, Nuova Delhi, then traveling: Calcutta e Mumbai; "Unforgettable Umbria" Baldeschi Palace, curated by the Cassa di Risparmio Foundation in Perugia; "25 libri 25 artisti", Williamson Gallery, Los Angeles (USA) curated by P. Varroni; and the solo exhibitions: "Doppia Luce", at the Galleria E3 Arte Contemporanea in Brescia and "MORMORIIMARMOREI", at the Museo Collicola, in conjunction with the 62° Spoleto Festival curated by M. Tonelli.